sclaggett/eye-native/README.md

 You can shorten your iteration time when developing this library in the context of e.g. eye-candy as follows:

 1. Check out eye-candy and eye-native repositories in sibling directories.
-2. Modify eye-candy's app `package.json` to change the eye-native dependency from `sclaggett/eye-native.git` to `../../eye-native`.
+2. Modify eye-candy's `app/package.json` to change the eye-native dependency from `sclaggett/eye-native.git` to `../../eye-native`.
-3. Make your changes in eye-native and run `yarn build` to make sure they compile.
+3. Make your changes in eye-native and run `yarn build` to confirm they compile.
-4. Force eye-candy to pick up the changes by running `cd app`, `rm -rf node_modules/eye-native` and `yarn install --check-files`.
+4. Force eye-candy to pick up the changes by running `cd app` and `yarn upgrade eye-native`.

-Maybe just `yarn upgrade eye-native`?

 ## Windows development